Area of archaeological potential: Pompeii

 Pompeii was one of the greatest archaeological finds in history, with almost an entire, perfectly preserved Roman civilisation being excavated.
-The eruption of Vesuvius in 69AD covered the entire civilisation in a pyroclastic surge, a cloud of ash and superheated gases (100-499 degrees c) traveling at 100-200 kilometers an hour.
+The eruption of Vesuvius in 69AD covered the entire civilisation in a pyroclastic surge, a cloud of ash and superheated gases (100–499 degrees C) traveling at 100–200 kilometers an hour.
 This surge instantaneously killed all humans whilst covering the town in a protective layer of ash which was shortly followed by a pyroclastic surge, a ground-hugging avalanche of superheated fragments of volcanic rock and gas moving at 65–80 km an hour, which covered the entirety of the town.
-The town was covered, and everything inside was preserved just as it was in 69BC.
+The town was covered, and everything inside was preserved just as it was in 69 BC.
 Due to this natural disaster, the town is deemed as an area of high archaeological potential.
 The site of Pompeii has been an incredibly useful source for understanding the daily life of Roman citizens in 69 BC.
 The town continues to provide evidence as archaeologists remain persistent in uncovering the entirety of the site.